-Radiofrequency is a type of electrical energy.
-And ablation means destroying completely.
 A tube with a camera (endoscope) is passed down your throat into your oesophagus.
 A small balloon or probe is then guided to the area of abnormal cells.
 You have a few quick pulses of electrical energy, which destroys the abnormal cells on the inside of your oesophagus.

 RFA may also be used after EMR for a very early stage oesophageal cancer.

+Light sensitising treatment is called photodynamic therapy of PDT for short.
 This treatment involves the use of low powered lasers combined with a light sensitive drug to destroy cancer cells.
 PDT is a relatively new treatment, and you may need to have it repeated a number of times.
 You may have it

 - As a treatment to try to prevent high grade Barrett's oesophagus developing into cancer, if you are unable to have an endoscopic mucosal resection (EMR) or surgery